 Calculate your bond amount and move on to the next step.

 Step #4: Purchase an Alaska Lost Title Bond

-Purchase a title bond from a surety bond company like us, Surety Solutions.
+Purchase a title bond from a surety bond company.
 Make sure you apply for the correct bond amount (that you determined in Step #3).